Uniform Crime Reports: Part II Offenses (Arrests Only)

-Other Commercial (stores, restaurants, offices, etc.)

-Community/Public (churches, jails, schools, colleges, hospitals, etc.)

-All Other Structures (out buildings, monuments, buildings under construction, etc.)

-Motor Vehicles (automobiles, trucks, buses, motorcycles, etc.)

-Other Mobile Property (trailers, recreational vehicles, airplanes, boats, etc.)

-Other (crops, timber, fences, signs, etc.)

 Advisory groups

 The Criminal Justice Information Systems Committees of the International Association of Chiefs of Police (IACP) and the National Sheriffs' Association (NSA) serve in an advisory capacity to the UCR Program and encourage local police departments and sheriff's departments to participate fully in the program.

 In 1988, a Data Providers' Advisory Policy Board was established to provide input for UCR matters.
 The Board operated until 1993 when it combined with the National Crime Information Center Advisory Policy Board to form a single Advisory Policy Board (APB) to address all issues regarding the FBI's criminal justice information services.
 In addition, the Association of State UCR Programs (ASUCRP) focuses on UCR issues within individual state law enforcement associations and promotes interest in the UCR Program.
 These organizations foster widespread and responsible use of UCR statistics and assist data contributors when needed.

 Limitations

 The UCR itself warns that it reflects crime reports by police, not later adjudication.
 Because reporting quality, arrest likelihood, officers per capita, and funding vary by jurisdiction, the data should not be used to compare crime rates or frequencies between reporting agencies.